dart-lang/build/docs/hot_module_reloading.md

 ### Handling reloading of child modules

 Lets assume you have a builder that transforms your css files into dart code exporting the string.
-As this string doesn't have any impact on your logic, you want to handle reloading of this modules, to prevent parent from reloading
+As this string doesn't have any impact on your logic, you want to handle reloading of these modules, to prevent parent from reloading

-For simplicity of example, lets assume we have `addCss` and `removeCss` methods thad do real DOM modifications.
-In this example it will just operate with `Set`.
+To simplify the example, lets assume we have `addCss` and `removeCss` methods thad do real DOM modifications.
+In this example we will just add and remove the styles from a `Set`.

 ```dart
 // your_package/lib/styles.dart